 Nataliia Pavlikha, Project Coordinator, Professor Jean Monnet, Doctor of Economics, Full-professor, Expert on Sustainable Development, Head of the Laboratory of Projects and Initiatives, Lesya Ukrainka Volyn National University, Lutsk, Ukraine.

-With human lives at risk, millions of people at risk, in the face of the current challenges of Russian aggression in Ukraine, it is time to rethink and reaffirm the international community’s commitment to a sustainable development strategy.
+With human lives and millions of people at risk in the face of the current challenges of Russian aggression in Ukraine, it is time to rethink and reaffirm the international community’s commitment to a sustainable development strategy.

 These commitments must be based on BRAVE action and reform at the national, European Union, and the world, capable of upholding universal values and promoting global recovery and a sustainable future.

-Our project aims to make the issues of value and dignity of HUMAN LIFE visible and heard.
-To teach that PEOPLE are paramount in all sustainable development strategies, from the local to the global.
-That FREEDOM matters.
+Our project aims to make the issues of human life’s value and dignity visible and heard.
+It aims to teach that PEOPLE are paramount in all sustainable development strategies, from the local to the global, and that freedom matters.

 Maksym Voichuk, Project Manager, PhD in Economics, Expert in Sustainable Development Economics, Research Manager, Lutsk National Technical University, Lutsk, Ukraine.

 Sustainable development is a new paradigm of human development.
-In essence, the concept is based on the principles of human-centeredness, which excludes selfishness.
+The concept is based on the principles of human-centeredness, which excludes selfishness.
 On the contrary, the basis is a broader and deeper vision of man and his interaction with the world.

 The task of man is to inflict the most important benefit to others © Volodymyr Vernadskyi